 Welcome to gwbikeman.net, I'm Greg Wheeler, and this site is just for fun, and it's all about what I love to do... ride, ride, and ride some more.
-There's nothing like sitting down on my bike, oozing in, aiming the front wheel, and just cranking those pedals around.
+There's nothing else quite like sitting down on that comfortable seat, oozing in, aiming the front wheel, and just cranking those pedals around.

 Here you can find out about the bikes my wife and I love to ride, and see photos and videos of the bikes and some of our favorite routes.
 Our base of operations is Harbor Springs, located in the Northwestern part of Michigan's lower peninsula.
 I am also including some photos of the scenery we enjoy along our favorite rides.
 We live in a really beautiful area, at least once that pesky snow is gone.